Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Converters/CollapsingVisibilityConverterBase.md

 [VisibilityConverterBase](/Catel.MVVM\Catel\MVVM\Converters\VisibilityConverterBase.md)

-A base class that makes it easier to create values to visibility converters.This converter returns Collapsed when a non-visible state should be returned.
+A base class that makes it easier to create values to visibility converters.
+This converter returns Collapsed when a non-visible state should be returned.